-After obtaining approval from the Institutional Review Board (KA17/219), the medical records of the patients who underwent laser photocoagulation surgery for the treatment of ROP between April 2003 and April 2017 were reviewed, retrospectively.
+After obtaining approval from the Institutional Review Board (KA17/219), the medical records of the patients who underwent laser photocoagulation surgery for the treatment of ROP between April 2003 and April 2017 were reviewed retrospectively.

-The subjects were categorized according to birth weight into three groups as low birth weight (2500-1501g), very low birth weight (1500-1001g), and extremely low birth weight (<1000g), and birth weeks into two groups as moderately premature (32-36 weeks) and extremely premature (24-31 weeks) for a better evaluation.
+The subjects were categorized according to birth weight into three groups as low birth weight (2500-1501 g), very low birth weight (1500-1001 g), and extremely low birth weight (<1000 g), and birth weeks into two groups as moderately premature (32-36 weeks) and extremely premature (24-31 weeks) for a better evaluation.

-Statistical analyses were performed using the SPSS 21.0 program (SPSS Inc., Chicago, IL) developed for Windows.
-Descriptive statistics and the preoperative data of the subjects are indicated as mean \pm standard deviation (SD) and as number and percentage (%) at appropriate places.
+Statistical analyses were performed using the SPSS 21.0 program (SPSS, Inc., Chicago, IL, USA) developed for Windows.
+Descriptive statistics and the preoperative data of the subjects were indicated as mean±standard deviation (SD) and as number and percentage (%) at appropriate places.
 The Mann-Whitney U test was used to compare the groups.
-The Chi-square test was used to compare categorical variables.
-Additionally, one-way analysis of variance (ANOVA) was used in the comparison of the groups. p values less than 0.05 were considered statistically significant.
+The Chi-squared test was used to compare categorical variables.
+Additionally, one-way analysis of variance was used in the comparison of the groups. p-values less than 0.05 were considered statistically significant.